 Public Sector Innovation Fund

-The Public Sector Innovation Fund is a grants program designed to drive new, more effective solutions to complex policy and service delivery challenges in Victoria.
+The Public Sector Innovation Fund (PSIF) is a grants program designed to drive new, more effective solutions to complex policy and service delivery challenges in Victoria.

 By supporting innovative projects, the Innovation Fund seeks to: